SubtleTools/move-ts-file/README.md

 ### Perfect for AI-Assisted Development

-AI coding assistants like **Claude Code** excel at understanding code structure and suggesting refactoring, but they often struggle with the tedious task of updating import paths when files are moved.
-This tool bridges that gap:
+AI coding assistants like **Claude Code** excel at understanding code structure and suggesting refactoring.
+When you ask an AI to refactor your code, it can use this tool directly to move files while preserving all import paths:

-- **AI suggests** → "Move this component to a shared directory"
+- **You request** → "Refactor this code to use feature-based architecture"
+- **AI analyzes** → Identifies which files should be moved and where
-- **You execute** → `move-ts-file src/components/Button.tsx shared/ui/Button.tsx`
+- **AI executes** → `move-ts-file src/components/Button.tsx src/features/ui/Button.tsx`
-- **Tool handles** → All import updates across your entire codebase
+- **AI continues** → With confident refactoring, knowing imports are automatically updated

+This reduces iterations and context usage, as the AI doesn't need to manually update dozens of import statements across your codebase.

 ## 📦 Installation